onthecodepath/iOS-Interview-Questions/README.md

     - What is MVC?
     - What is JSON?
     - What is the difference between _name vs self.name?
+    - What is a category and when is it used?
+    - What is the difference between not-running, inactive, active, background and suspended execution states?
 - [Memory Management](https://github.com/onthecodepath/iOS-Interview-Questions#memory-management)
     - What is the difference between copy and retain?
 - [Thread Management](https://github.com/onthecodepath/iOS-Interview-Questions#thread-management)